 Preliminary work suggested a positive, significant correlation between dry tissue mass and internal Hg concentration.
-Subsequent analysis of clam mass (dry, wet, and total) vs Hg concentration yielded highly variable correlations that were not consistent between treatments or within treatments, including the control.
-This suggests that on short time scales, clam mass does not correlate with tissue Hg concentration.
-This makes sense, as acute uptake rates will be affected by individual behavior more strongly than long term uptake, i.e. a clam may stay closed for a few days in response to stress or negative stimuli drastically changing it’s Hg exposure time compared to an actively feeding/filtering clam, but after a year, differences in exposure will be much less.
+Subsequent analysis of clam mass (dry, wet, and total) vs Hg concentration yielded variable correlations that were not consistent between treatments or within treatments, including the control.
+This suggests that on short time scales, clam mass does not correlate with tissue Hg concentration in a consistent way across Hg concentrations and mass-specific endpoints (dry, wet, and total).
+We hypothesize this is the case as acute uptake rates will be affected by individual behavior more strongly than long term uptake, i.e. a clam may stay closed for a few days in response to stress or negative stimuli drastically changing its Hg exposure time compared to an actively feeding/filtering clam, but after a year, differences in exposure will be much less.
+Our data may represent the impact of clam mass and dosed concentration on the transient dynamics of Hg bioaccumulation in Corbicula; these factors may not have impact the equilibrium Hg concentrations in this species.
 This would partially explain the difference in tissue Hg vs tissue mass trends seen in the preliminary data and the experimental data.